astronomer/docs/astro/cli/configure-cli.md

 To uninstall `astrocloud` on Linux:

-1. Remove the filepath for `astrocloud.exe` from your Linux PATH environment variable.
+1. Delete the filepath for `astrocloud.exe` from your Linux PATH environment variable.
 2. Delete `astrocloud.exe` from your machine.

 </TabItem>